 Funding agencies and research institutions are partners who share responsibility for the research process.
 Federal agencies have ultimate oversight authority for federally-funded research, but research institutions bear primary responsibility for prevention and detection of research misconduct, and for the inquiry, investigation, and adjudication of research misconduct alleged to have occurred in association with their own institution.
 Butler University has a formal process for handling allegations of research misconduct.

 If you have any questions or concerns about what constitutes research misconduct or would like to report possible misconduct you should consider talking to someone in your department or another colleague.
-You can always contact the Institute for Research and Scholarship (317-940-9766, firstname.lastname@example.org).
-To make an anonymous report about possible misconduct, send a report through campus mail to the Institute for Research and Scholarship at JH-109.
+You can always contact the Office of Sponsored Programs (317-940-9766, firstname.lastname@example.org).
+To make an anonymous report about possible misconduct, send a report through campus mail to the Office of Sponsored Programs at JH-109.

 All reports of possible research misconduct will be handled in a confidential manner.
 It is against Butler University policy to retaliate for good faith reporting of concerns about inappropriate activity.